Awarded a Platinum medal and 96 points at the 2019 Decanter World Wine Awards (click link for details)

 The grapes for the Vin Santo are grown on various vineyards on the 104 hectare estate.
 These vineyards face east, are around 150-200 metres above sea level and have schistous-clay soils.
 They are currently being converted to organic production.

-This Vin Santo is an intense golden yellow colour and displays concentrated perfumes on the nose, which include notes of candied fruit, sweet almonds and fruit cake.
+This Vin Santo has an intense golden yellow colour and displays concentrated perfumes on the nose of dried fruit, candied apricot and orange peel, as well as floral nuances of yellow flowers.
 Rich and intensely sweet on the palate, it has dried apricot and fig flavours which are balanced by a lovely touch of freshness.
-The finish is very long and spicy.
+The finish is very long and spicy